 Lauren Shields, Schools Liaison, Outreach, and Recruitment Officer

-Welcome to our new Access & Outreach blog!
+Welcome back to the Access & Outreach blog.

 This time we have an overview of one of our recent successful outreach initiatives, the North West Science Residential.
 This programme has been running since before 2017, and took a brief hiatus during the pandemic.
 However, in 2023 it was back and better than ever!

 This year, we welcomed 28 students to Queen’s for three days at the beginning of April.
 I was really pleased that despite train cancellations, replacement buses, and delays, students from all across our link regions of Cumbria, Blackpool, Blackburn with Darwen, and Lancashire managed to reach Oxford for the residential.
 After a long day of travelling on the Monday, we had a pretty chilled evening where our student ambassadors took the students out on a walking tour of Oxford.